double <- function(x) x * 25 Your first function

 add_one(10)

-And when you call add_one(10), something specific happens: R substitutes 10 for x in the body, turning x + 1 into 10 + 1, then evaluates it.
-This substitution is called beta reduction in lambda calculus. (λx. x + 1)(10) reduces to 10 + 1.
-Every function call you write in R is a beta reduction: plug in the argument, simplify the body.
-The name sounds technical, but you have been doing it since the first chapter.
+When you call add_one(10), R substitutes 10 for x in the body, turning x + 1 into 10 + 1, then evaluates it.
+Lambda calculus calls this beta reduction: (λx. x + 1)(10) reduces to 10 + 1.
+Every function call in R is a beta reduction.

-R does have a return() function, and it’s useful for early exits:
+R does have a return() function, and it is useful for early exits:

 safe_log <- function(x) {